Instagram Tips for Musicians | Hashtags to Promote Music and More

 Vary the Follower Numbers: When you use the hashtag symbol and start typing, Instagram will suggest options and include how many users follow each hashtag.

 You may be tempted only to include the hashtags that have millions of followers because you want to reach the maximum amount of users, but this is not a good idea.
 Think about each follower using the hashtag as your competition.
 The more saturated each hashtag is the harder you'll have to fight to catch the user's eyes and ears.

 That is why it is smart to mix it up.
 Let's say you follow our suggestion and include 12 hashtags.

-Include a few relevant hashtags that have a million or more followers, than choose a couple with multiple thousand followers, than a few hashtags that include 9,999 followers or less, than a hashtag or two that are 1,000 or less.
+Include a few relevant hashtags that have a million or more followers, then choose a couple with multiple thousand followers, then a few hashtags that include 9,999 followers or less, then a hashtag or two that are 1,000 or less.

 Search which hashtags are high-value in that specific category.
 Type in a few hashtags and before you click on them, find the ones you want to use based on how many people follow each hashtag.

 Once you've done your research, compile all of your hashtag options on a piece of paper.
 That way, when you finally post your image or video, you don't have to scramble to quickly find the hashtags you intended to use.
 You'll have them all written down in front of you.